Yassir-Ack/ClickForHelp/README.md

 **II- Structure of script**

 1- Create Button with DOM API.
-2- load data from setting file.
+2- load setting data depends on version.
 3- take a ScreenShot.
-4- send data to a specific Email.
+4- send data to the specific Email.

 ## Contributors